codefresh-io/docs.codefresh.io/_docs/runtime/git-sources.md

 ---
-title: "Draft: Git Source management"
+title: "Git Source management"
 description: ""
 group: runtime
 toc: true
 ---

 A Git Source in CSDP is an ArgoCD application that references a Git repository.
 CSDP uses Git Sources to sync Argo Workflow and Argo Events resources to the cluster.
-Git Sources are always associated with a specific runtime.
 A single runtime can have multiple Git Sources.

 When you provision a Codefresh runtime, a default Git Source is automatically created.
 This Git Source houses the Argo Event resources such as Workflow Templates, Event Sources, and Sensors.